AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 `object` `required`

-The `obstruction` property let you setup the way Amplitude will compute sound obstruction in the game.
+The `obstruction` property lets you set up the way Amplitude will compute sound obstruction in the game.
 It takes as value an object with the following properties:

 - **lpf_curve**: Set the Low-Pass Filter curve for the obstruction sound processor.
 - **gain_curve**: Set the gain curve for the obstruction sound processor.